wallarm/product-documentation/docs/latest/api/overview.md

 A token is used for request authentication.
 The token is generated after successful authentication in your Wallarm account.

 1. Sign in to your Wallarm account using the link:
-    * https://my.wallarm.com/ for the EU cloud,
+    * https://us1.my.wallarm.com/ for the US cloud
-    * https://us1.my.wallarm.com/ for the US cloud.
+    * https://my.wallarm.com/ for the EU cloud
 2. Refresh the API Reference page using the link:
-    * https://apiconsole.eu1.wallarm.com/ for the EU cloud,
+    * https://apiconsole.us1.wallarm.com/ for the US cloud
-    * https://apiconsole.us1.wallarm.com/ for the US cloud.
+    * https://apiconsole.eu1.wallarm.com/ for the EU cloud
 3. Go to the required API method → the **Try it out** section, input parameter values, and **Execute** the request.

 ### Your own client